 <input value="Search This Blog" type="submit"/>

 Having setup your new gadget, you can position it anywhere on the page.
 Or, you can have a search box inside a post, as I show above.
-That's your choice.
+See "Search This Blog", above - and "Search The Real Blogger Status", at the top of the sidebar?

 You can get way more fancy, for instance search multiple blogs at once, using a Google Custom Search box, but for a 5 minute blog upgrade, this is all that you need.